rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 If I have walked with falsehood and my foot has hastened to deceit; ^3105

-(Let me be weighed in a just balance, and let God know my integrity !) ^3106
+(Let me be weighed in a just balance, and let God know my integrity!) ^3106

 if my step has turned aside from the way and my heart has gone after my eyes, and if any spot has stuck to my hands, ^3107

 then let me sow, and another eat, and let what grows for me be rooted out. ^3108

-If my heart has been enticed toward a woman, and I have lain in wait at my neighbor’s door, ^3109
+If my heart has been enticed toward a woman, and I have lain in wait at my neighbor's door, ^3109

 then let my wife grind for another, and let others bow down on her. ^3110